For full details, please see the application on the link provided on the 'Overview' section of this website.

 Statutory legislation allows for the de-registration and exchange of Village Green land from one area to another.
 Accordingly, the proposals seek the 'release' of part of the existing Woodcock Hill Village Green and subsequent 'replacement' with a new and larger area of land adjacent to the south-west, which is then to be designated as part of the Woodcock Hill Village Green.

-This consultation relates solely to providing an enhanced Village Green for the local community.
+This application relates solely to providing an enhanced Village Green for the local community.
 The following landscape masterplan illustrates how the proposals might look.

 Rough grassland with some loosely grouped tree planting is proposed around the two air shafts and will form a natural barrier to dissuade users from approaching the structures, but whilst maintaining a visual connection to them.
-An information board will detail the history of the air shafts, and detailed design can pick up key vistas to the air shafts, such as from pedestrian access points along Barnet Lane.
+An information board will detail the history of the air shafts, and retain key vistas to the air shafts, such as from pedestrian access points along Barnet Lane.
 The rough grassland will also contribute to the local wildlife habitat and further enhance the ecological value of the site.